Automattic/mongoose/docs/model-definition.md

       next();
     });

-More information about the specifics of middleware can be found in the appropriate chapter.
+More information about the specifics of middleware can be found [here](/docs/middleware.html).

+## Instance Methods and Static methods

+For details about defining your own custom static and instance methods read [this](/docs/methods-statics.html).

+## Plugins

+Schemas also support plugins.
+Read more about it on the [Plugins](/docs/plugins.html) page.